-Des O’Connor is today established as one of the world’s most popular and best loved entertainers.
-Since landing his first television series in the UK in 1963, he has starred in his own mainstream television show every year since then – longer than anyone anywhere in the world.
+Des O’Connor was established as one of the world’s most popular and best loved entertainers.
+Since landing his first television series in the UK in 1963, he starred in his own mainstream television show every year since then – longer than anyone anywhere in the world.

 He was born in the East End of London and during the war was evacuated to Northampton.